 Revised: November 23, 2021

-Policy Topic: Research and Sponsored Activities
+Policy Topic: Governance and Administration

 Administering Office: Chancellor’s Office

-All employees of Western Carolina University (the “ University”) are expected to avoid conflicts of interest and conflicts of commitment (as the terms are defined below) that have the potential to directly and significantly affect the University’s interests or compromise their objectivity in carrying out their University employment responsibilities or otherwise compromise performance of University employment responsibilities, unless such conflicts are disclosed, reviewed, and appropriately managed in accordance with the provisions of this policy.
+It is the policy of the Western Carolina University that Covered Individuals are expected to avoid conflicts of interest and conflicts of commitment, including the appearance of conflicts, unless such conflicts are disclosed, reviewed, and appropriately managed in accordance with the provisions of this policy and the related procedures.

+This Policy applies to Covered Individuals as defined by this policy.
 This Policy does not apply to independent contractors.